How to repaint kitchen cabinets

 Use the best materials available.
 Select the equipment that you are most knowledgeable with.
 For most non-professional painters, using a spray gun is highly recommended because utilizing a paintbrush on a cabinet usually leaves unwanted brush marks behind.
 If you still prefer a paintbrush, get a premium Sherwin-Williams nylon or polyester brush.

-In terms of paints and primer, we recommend purchasing directly from any Sherwin-Williams store if you’re from Coquitlam, Burnaby, or Port Coquitlam.
+In terms of paints and primer, we recommend purchasing directly from any Sherwin-Williams store if you’re from Coquitlam, Port Moody, or Burnaby.
 The brand also partnered with some stores in Port Coquitlam, Vancouver, and more regions in Canada.

 Pull out the cabinets carefully and remove the doors off of the hinges.
 Don’t forget to label each kitchen cabinet that has been taken out, so you know where to return them.